TracecatHQ/tracecat/README.md

 ## Is Tracecat enterprise ready?

 *We are currently in Public Alpha.
-We don't recommend using Tracecat for production until Public Beta out!
+We don't recommend using Tracecat for production until Public Beta is out!
 Nevertheless, we are building remarkably fast and expect to get there in the next 3-4 months.*

 There are two "flavors" of Tracecat.
 Tracecat Embedded, which runs on a single instance and scales vertically, and Tracecat Distributed, which scales horizontally with self-healing / resillience.